 13. The remedy provided by this section applies to child support and maintenance orders entered prior to August 13, 1986, notwithstanding the absence of the notice to the obligor provided for in subsection 1 of this section, provided that prior notice from the circuit clerk to the obligor in the manner prescribed in subsection 5 of section 452.345 is given.

-14. Notwithstanding any provisions of this section to the contrary, in a case in which support rights have been assigned to the state or in which the division of child support enforcement is providing support enforcement services pursuant to section 454.425, the director of the division of child support enforcement may amend or terminate a withholding order issued pursuant to this section, as provided in this subsection without further action of the court.
+14. Notwithstanding any provisions of this section to the contrary, in a case in which support rights have been assigned to the state or in which the family support division is providing support enforcement services pursuant to section 454.425, the director of the family support division may amend or terminate a withholding order issued pursuant to this section, as provided in this subsection without further action of the court.
 The director may amend or terminate a withholding order and issue an administrative withholding order pursuant to section 454.505 when the director determines that children for whom the support order applies are no longer entitled to support pursuant to section 452.340, when the support obligation otherwise ends and all arrearages are paid, when the support obligation is modified pursuant to section 454.500, or when the director enters an order that is approved by the court pursuant to section 454.496.
 The director shall notify the employer and the circuit clerk of such amendment or termination.
 The director's administrative withholding order or withholding termination order shall preempt and supersede any previous judicial withholding order issued pursuant to this or any other section.

 15. For the purpose of this section, "income" means any periodic form of payment due to an individual, regardless of source, including wages, salaries, commissions, bonuses, workers' compensation benefits, disability benefits, payments pursuant to a pension or a retirement program and interest.